Signed in as:

 NGOs and research organisations testing environmental or rapid-response systems

-Custom mounting, power integration, deployment planning, recovery, and onboard support.
+Mounting, power integration, deployment planning, and recovery support.

-High-quality visual and written records suitable for grants, validation reports, publications, and academic review.
+Visual and written records suitable for internal review, grants, and technical reporting.

 This programme supports technologies and scientific systems that benefit from exposure to reality, including: